 Rest assured, safety is TCAT’s top concern.

 As the coronavirus pandemic persists, TCAT continues to follow strict preventative measures as advised by health and industry experts to help keep passengers and employees safe.
-If we are going to win this battle against Covid-19, we need to keep the momentum our community has gained in recent months.
+If we are going to win this battle against Covid-19, we need to keep the momentum our community has gained throughout the pandemic.

 The following is a list of questions and answers we compiled from the feedback we have been receiving from our riders and our community over the past several months regarding the pandemic.
 If your questions are not answered here, please send them to firstname.lastname@example.org and we will do our best to respond as soon as possible.